Dissociative Identity Disorder Lived Experience Expert

 Enrolled in B.A. in Psychology Program

 Hello!
 First, I’m so glad you’re on this page.
 Learning about dissociative identity disorder is such an important thing, whether you’re a mental health provider, someone with DID, or their loved one.
-My blog and YouTube carry a mix of current research and lived experience you can learn from, and I also offer training to all mental health professionals.
+My blog carries a mix of current research, community advocacy, and lived experience you can learn from, and I also offer training to all mental health professionals.
 More info on that is here!

 So, who exactly am I and why do I do this work?

 I lived with dissociative identity disorder for over 20 years after experiencing childhood sexual trauma and trafficking.
 Because of this dissociation, my own brain would block out the memories when I left my trafficker’s house, leaving me traumatized, but without any knowledge of what happened.
 I was helpless to tell anyone, including my own parents.

 That’s the power of dissociation.
 It’s a protective mechanism, as my mind couldn’t handle the full truth of what I was going through, but it’s also an affliction.
 Many people living with DID feel the same.

 I came to find beauty in my condition.
 The different identities I had made up a family, each alter (identity) with their own unique story and personality.
 We enjoyed each other’s company, but we also struggled through some great challenges.
 After discovering my condition was dissociative identity disorder in 2017, I became instantly involved in the community and current research.
 I wanted to understand what was going on with me.

 Except…there was so little out there.
 I had to co-found my own community, a twitter group called #DIDchat, and I had to spend months locating current research and treatment protocols.

 My therapist was a wonderful and empathetic practitioner, but he didn’t know much about the condition.
 Yet, I needed to be diagnosed…there was clearly something different about the way I experienced the world.
 There were multiple me.